yurisuika/Blossom/README.md

 #### Latest Builds

-Stable releases of Endemic ready to be consumed by the public!
+Stable releases of Blossom ready to be consumed by the public!

 ##### 1.18 - [*`1.0.0`*](https://github.com/yurisuika/Blossom/releases/download/1.0.0/blossom-1.18.1-1.0.0.jar)